supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 In this task, you will create an Microsoft Sentinel workspace.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Log in to WIN1 virtual machine as Azureuser Admin with the password as provided in the Environment tab.

-2. Open the Edge browser.
+1. Open the Edge browser.

-3. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.
+1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.

-4. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.
+1. In the **Sign in** dialog box, copy and paste in the **Username** provided in the environment details page (odl_user_DID@xxxxx.onmicrosoft.com) and then select Next.

-5. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+1. In the **Enter password** dialog box, copy and paste in the Password and then select **Sign in**.

-6. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.
+1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-7. Select **+ Create**.
+1. Select **+ Create**.

-8. Next, select **+ Create a new workspace**.
+1. Next, select **+ Create a new workspace**.

-    >**Note:** First, you create a new Log Analytics Workspace.
+    **Note:** First, you create a new Log Analytics Workspace.

-9. Select your proper Subscription.
+1. Select your proper Subscription.

-10. Select the **Create New** link for the Resource Group and enter a new resource group name of your choosing and select **Ok**.
+1. Select the **Create New** link for the Resource Group and enter a new resource group name of your choosing and select **Ok**.

-11. Under *Instance details* in the name field enter a name for your choosing for the Log Analytics Workspace.
+1. Under *Instance details* in the name field enter a name for your choosing for the Log Analytics Workspace.

-    >**Note:** This name will also be the Microsoft Sentinel workspace name.
+    **Note:** This name will also be the Microsoft Sentinel workspace name.

-12. Select the region that is appropriate for you.
+1. Select the region that is appropriate for you.
 The appropriate region may default or your instructor may have specific advice on which region to select.

-13. Select **Review + Create**.
+1. Select **Review + Create**.

-14. In the Create Log Analytics workspace area select **Create**.
+1. In the Create Log Analytics workspace area select **Create**.
 Wait for the new Log Analytics workspace to appear in the list on the *Add Microsoft Sentinel to a workspace* page.
 This may take a minute.

-15. Select your newly created workspace when it appears, then select **Add**.
+1. Select your newly created workspace when it appears, then select **Add**.
 This could take a few minutes.

-16. Navigate around the newly created Microsoft Sentinel workspace to become familiar with the user interface options.
+1. Navigate around the newly created Microsoft Sentinel workspace to become familiar with the user interface options.

 ### Task 2: Create a Watchlist.